ShengYou-L/Variant-benchmarking/README.md

 ## Installation

-You can docker pull the [docker image for this pipeline]() from docker hub.
+You can docker pull the [docker image for this pipeline](https://hub.docker.com/r/novocraft/variants_benchmark) from docker hub.

-    docker pull
+    docker pull novocraft/variants_benchmark

 Note: If you pull from docker hub, you might want to download the "GIAB_benchmark" directory from this repository that contains the WES Agilent Kit regions/intervals file which is not easily downloadable with a link.